 - Inherited rights in government, symbolic or otherwise, is a concept incompatible with Canadian values of egalitarianism.
 In an opinion poll taken as far back as during the Golden Jubilee and Royal Visit in 2002 (and reinforced by subsequent opinion polls), a majority of Canadians believed "the Queen and the Royal Family should not have any formal role in Canadian society, as they are simply celebrities and nothing more."

 - Canadians also see the monarchy as an outmoded and regressive institution that has no real relevance to most Canadians today.

 In essence, we believe Canada's evolution to full nationhood should not be inhibited by a minority who cling to the remnants of an empire built on oppression and racism, an empire that even the British believe is no more.

 Finally, after visiting our website, you may be wondering why an organization that seeks to end the monarchy has an absence of negative commentary of the royals.

 The answer is simple: no member of the royal family stands in the way of Canada becoming a republic.
-It's a few Canadians who are holding back Canada's progress, and it's their minds we need to change, instead of insulting the Queen -- who admittedly, has performed her duties here without complaint.
+It's a few Canadians who are holding back Canada's progress, and it's their minds we need to change, instead of insulting members of the royal family, in particular, the Queen, who admittedly, performed her duties here without complaint.

 Furthermore, upon examination of the hard data, dislike of the royals isn't driving republicanism here.
 Instead, it's a growing pride in our nation, and a belief that Canada is a grown-up country that needs to put its colonial past where it belongs: in a history book, not our constitution.